-Thus, if you’re looking at a significant price movement, it’s critical you also example the volume to see whether it tells the same story.
+Thus, if you’re looking at a significant price movement, you must also examine the volume to see whether it tells the same story.

 RVOL, displayed as a ratio, compares the current volume to the normal volume for the same time of day.
 For example, if a stock is trading five times its normal volume, it would have a relative volume display of five.

-Other moving averages are calculated using only on the stock price, whereas VWAP considers both price and volume.
-Thus it lets you know if the buyers or the sellers are in control of the price action.
+Other moving averages are calculated using only the stock price, whereas VWAP considers price and volume.
+Thus, it lets you know if the buyers or the sellers control the price.

 One way to predict when a stock will go up is confirmation of a candlestick close above VWAP.
-A lot of traders will take a small position entry on the VWAP in anticipation of a bounce.
+Many traders will take a small position entry on the VWAP in anticipation of a bounce.

 If you want to know how to predict when a stock will go up, you need to be prepared for when the stock will come down.
 You know what they say.
 What goes up must come down.
 And visa versa.
-That’s why technical analysis comes in really handy.
-Moving averages, RSI and MACD can be quite useful
+That’s why technical analysis comes in handy.
+Moving averages, RSI, and MACD can be quite useful.

 The Relative Strength Index, or RSI for short, is one of the momentum indicators.
 This indicator is based on past volatility and performance and uses a numerical score between 1-100.

-The RSI score will provide you with an evaluation of how secure the current price is, help you determine if the market is overbought or oversold, and range-bound or flat.
+The RSI score will evaluate how secure the current price is and help you determine if the market is overbought or oversold and range-bound or flat.

 More importantly, RSI will tell us if a reversal is imminent.
-A RSI value <30% means that the stock is oversold and is trading near the bottom of its high-low range.
+An RSI value <30% means that the stock is oversold and is trading near the bottom of its high-low range.